 As Westminster House grew in size and reputation, it continued to offer women in search of abstinence from alcohol and drugs a more formalized, holistic approach to recovery.

+In 2015, Westminster House officially changed it’s name to Westminster House Society.
 Today the program offers a wide range of services for women and their families.

 Westminster House Program now offers a full continuum of care and includes Primary and Second Stage Care: daily group therapy, written work, educational sessions, life skills, wellness and individual counseling and Transitional Living and On-Going Recovery.

 After completion of their program at Westminster House, clients are encouraged to become alumni.
 They can then volunteer, join event committees, and share their experience with new women who are entering the recovery program and “give back”.
 The centre is a permanent sanctuary where alumni are welcome any time.

 Spotlight on Tanya!

 I am Tressa and I approve this message